Pancreatitis in dogs

 Obese dogs and those that don’t get much exercise are also at greater risk.

-- Pancreatic enzymes themselves are not normally harmful to the dog’s body.
-It’s when the pancreas becomes inflamed and the enzymes are released too early, that they enter the animal’s abdomen and begin to break down the fat and proteins in the other organs.
+• Pancreatic enzymes themselves are not normally harmful to the dog’s body.
+It’s when the pancreas becomes inflamed and the enzymes are released too early, that they can cause damage to the pancreas itself and in severe cases, surrounding organs.

 Bow Wow Meow Pet Insurance can help protect you and your dog should an unexpected trip to the vet occur.